 How long are the services?

 Roughly one hour.
 Sometimes they go a little longer, but not much.
-Then there is a coffee (and goodies) time after that you are most welcome to stay for.
+Then there is a coffee and tea (and goodies) time after that you are most welcome to stay for.
 This is where we can connect and get to know you and we are always happy to answer any questions that might help you to get to know us better too.

 Once a month we have a Communion service, where we invite people to take part in the bread (gluten free) and juice (we use grape juice or most often, actual grapes!) in remembrance of the Last Supper.
 There are NO restrictions as to who can participate.
 It is Jesus' table, and YOU are welcome at it, no matter what.
 Children are as well.
 We usually have Communion the first Sunday of the month, and sometimes that makes the service a few minutes longer than one hour.

 How can I get connected?